raptazure/daily-tarot/README.md

 ### 0.1.2

 - Content of the status bar cannot be overwritten now.
 - Auto close: Ask multiple questions.
-We will close previous panels for you.
+We will close the previous panel for you.

 ### 0.1.3